fbpx

 Due to the comprehensive loss of function and the life-altering impact on both the individual and their caregivers, a complete C1 or C2 injury is typically considered the most severe and devastating type of cervical spinal cord injury.

-According to Dr. Stevem Kirshblum, in the book Spinal Cord Injury Medicine, individuals who suffer C1 to C3 tetraplegia may be ventilator dependent, and require total assistance with chest percussion and assistive cough, bladder management, catheter management, bowel management, require total assistance for dressing, eating, bathing, grooming and brushing teeth.
+According to Dr. Stevem Kirshblum, in the book Spinal Cord Injury Medicine, individuals who suffer C1 to C3 tetraplegia may be ventilator-dependent and require total assistance with chest percussion and assistive cough, bladder management, catheter management, and bowel management.
+They also require total assistance for dressing, eating, bathing, grooming, and brushing teeth.
 Individuals with C1 to C3 tetraplegia also require total assistance for all housework and kitchen work, bed mobility, transportation, wheelchair and bed transfers, hydraulic lift transfers, etc.

 cervical-spinal-cord-injuries

-Individuals with C4 tetraplegia may breathe on their own and may require total assistance for catheter use, bowel routine, dressing, eating, bathing, grooming, and teeth brushing.
+Individuals with C4 tetraplegia may breathe independently and require total assistance for catheter use, bowel routine, dressing, eating, bathing, grooming, and teeth brushing.
 Dr. Thomas Bryce notes in his book “Spinal Cord Injury” (as part of the Rehabilitation Medicine Quick Reference series) that individuals with C4 tetraplegia with some elbow flexion and deltoid strength may use a mobile arm to support with feeding, grooming, and bathing.
 Individuals with C4 tetraplegia may be independent of total assistance needed for communication telephoning, depending on adaptive devices.
-Concerning mobility, total assistance is needed for transportation and bed mobility, we’ll chair in bed transfers, and hydraulic lift transfers but are independent with power wheelchair propulsion with the appropriate controls.
+Concerning mobility, total assistance is needed for transportation and bed mobility, wheelchair and bed transfers, and hydraulic lift transfers, but they can be independent with power wheelchair propulsion with the appropriate controls.

 Individuals with C6 tetraplegia are independent of pressure reliefs in a manual or power wheelchair.
-Some to total assistance is needed for lower body dressing with adaptive devices.
-Individuals with C6 tetraplegia are independent for toothbrushing with a universal cuff or electric toothbrush, upper extremity bathing, and eating with or without adaptive equipment but total assistance is still needed for all housework and kitchen work.
+Some need total assistance with adaptive devices for lower body dressing.
+They are independent for toothbrushing with a universal cuff or electric toothbrush, upper extremity bathing, and eating with or without adaptive equipment, but total assistance is still needed for all housework and kitchen work.

-Individuals with C7 tetraplegia may be independent with eating, teeth cleaning, upper and lower body dressing (with adaptive equipment) independent for light meal preparation and very light housework, independent with driving a car or van with hand controls, minimum assistance is needed transfers, power wheelchair mobility, and bed mobility.
+Individuals with C7 tetraplegia may be independent with eating, teeth cleaning, and upper and lower body dressing (with adaptive equipment).
+They can also be independent with light meal preparation and housework.
+Driving independently is also possible with hand controls; minimum assistance is needed for transfers, power wheelchair mobility, and bed mobility.

 The Long-Term Financial Complications of a Spinal Cord Injury

 Life after a cervical spinal cord injury can be difficult and disabling, preventing a victim from enjoying the activities they once loved or from being able to return to work.
-A basic action such as brushing one’s hair may become impossible for someone living with a cervical spine injury, making it incredibly difficult to adjust to any type of lifestyle when returning home from rehabilitation.
+An essential action such as brushing one’s hair may become impossible for someone with a cervical spine injury.
+This can make it incredibly difficult to adjust to any type of lifestyle when returning home from rehabilitation.

 Victims with the highest level of cervical spine injury may suffer a complete loss of independence, requiring 24-hour assistance with daily activities such as managing bowel and bladder functions, getting dressed, brushing their teeth, housekeeping, communication, and movement.
-Although some home care is covered by provincial health plans, many individuals require additional support beyond what is provided.
+Although provincial health plans cover some home care, many individuals require additional support beyond what is provided.
 Hiring PSWs for daily activities and care can be one of the largest ongoing expenses.

-Modified vehicles, which can include lifts and hand controls, are necessary for transportation and can be a significant expense.
+Modified vehicles, including lifts and hand controls, are necessary for transportation and can be a significant expense.

 Another significant expense includes modifying homes to make them wheelchair accessible.
 This can involve installing ramps, stairlifts, wider doors, accessible bathrooms, and specialized furniture, all of which can be costly.

-Wheelchairs, particularly motorized ones, are costly and typically need replacement or repairs every few years.
+Wheelchairs, particularly motorized ones, are expensive and typically need replacement or repairs every few years.
 Other necessary equipment might include electronic beds, pressure-relieving mattresses, and respiratory aids.

 Prescription costs for pain management, spasticity, bladder and bowel care, and other secondary conditions can also add up.
 While some costs may be covered, there are often out-of-pocket expenses for over-the-counter medications and ongoing medical supplies.

-If your injury is deemed a traumatic spinal cord injury that was caused by someone careless, then you may have a legal recourse to recover damages – but remember, you only have one chance at recovering compensation, so it’s vital to hire a personal injury lawyer with experience in spinal cord injuries.
+If your injury is deemed a traumatic spinal cord injury and was caused by a negligent third party, you may have legal recourse to recover damages.
+However, you only have one chance at recovering compensation, so it’s vital to hire a personal injury lawyer with experience in spinal cord injuries.

-If you were hurt by any type of vehicle, you will be entitled to access no-fault insurance benefits to assist with your medical, rehabilitation, and attendant care requirements throughout your life.
-Typically, unless “extra” benefits were purchased, the limit of recovery is one million ($1,000,000), in addition to certain other benefits that may assist you with visitors and replace your income.
+If you were hurt by a vehicle, you can access no-fault insurance benefits to assist with your medical, rehabilitation, and attendant care requirements.
+Unless “extra” benefits were purchased, the recovery limit is one million ($1,000,000), in addition to certain other benefits that may assist you with visitors and replace your income.

-You also have the right to pursue legal compensation against a motorist who hurt you.
-You will be able to recover both non-economic and economic damages, normally with limits of up to $2,000,000.00, unless you were involved in an accident with a commercial vehicle – where limits on transport trucks range from $2,000,000 to $10 million.
+You also have the right to pursue legal compensation against a driver or other third party who hurt you.
+You can recover non-economic and economic damages, typically with limits of up to $2,000,000.00, unless you were involved in an accident with a commercial vehicle.
+In this case, limits on transport trucks range from $2,000,000 to $10 million.

-That being said, insurance companies simply don’t hand over money.
-You still have the onus of proving that you are entitled to damages and that it will be possible that you will require the costs of care that you’re seeking.
+That being said, insurance companies don’t willingly hand over money.
+You still have the onus of proving that you are entitled to damages and that it will be possible for you to require the costs of care that you’re seeking.

-Typically, our firm retains occupational therapists and professional life care planners to implement a life care and future care costs plan.
-Although estimating acute care costs is different for every accident victim, the professionals that we hire can propose a reasonable trajectory of estimated lifetime costs.
+Our Hamilton spinal cord injury lawyer typically retains occupational therapists and professional life care planners to implement a life and future care costs plan.
+Although estimating acute care costs differs for every accident victim, the professionals we hire can propose a reasonable trajectory of estimated lifetime costs.

-You must speak to a spinal cord injury lawyer at our firm sooner rather than later so that we may help put insurance issues and your spinal cord injury team together sooner rather than later.
+It’s best to speak to a Hamilton spinal cord injury lawyer sooner rather than later so that we may help you organize your insurance issues and spinal cord injury team promptly.

 Do I need a Spinal Cord Injury Lawyer?

-Spinal Cord Injuries no doubt have a debilitating and lifelong impact on the injured victim and his or her family.
-Besides the physical impact of your injuries, many aspects of your daily functions will be affected, including the ability to care for yourself, and the ability to work or take part in social community activities.
+Spinal Cord Injuries so often have a debilitating and lifelong impact on the injured victim and their family.
+Besides the physical implications, many aspects of your daily life are affected, including the ability to care for yourself and go to work or participate in social community activities.

-Determining your next steps after a Car AccidentMotorcycle AccidentTruck AccidentPedestrian, or Bicycle Accident that caused your cervical spinal cord injury can be unclear – but we can help.
+Determining your next steps after a Car AccidentMotorcycle AccidentTruck AccidentPedestrian, or Bicycle Accident that caused your cervical spinal cord injury can be difficult.
 Our Hamilton lawyers have recovered millions for spinal cord injury victims across Ontario since 2003 – and have the knowledge and experience to help you and your family in a time of need.

 For immediate assistance anywhere in Ontario, contact us at 1-844-LALANDE.
 If you’re in the Southern Ontario area, reach out at 905-333-8888.
-Alternatively, you can send a confidential email through our website to set up a consultation and learn your legal options.
-Our team is ready to help you understand your rights and the legal pathways available for seeking justice and compensation.
+Alternatively, you can send a confidential email through our website to schedule a consultation and learn your legal options.
+Our team is ready to help you understand your rights and the best legal pathways for seeking justice and compensation.

 Free Case Review